Myths and legends of the market, ISDA edition

 One trained in the ways of the Single Agreement.

-Steeped in the knowledge of the First Men and, yea, even before them, to the black dawn of prehistory when free cash flows were first discovered in the wild and artificially set against each other for pleasing effect by the Children of the Forest.
+Steeped in the knowledge of the First Men and, yea, even before them, to the black dawn of prehistory when free cash flows were first discovered in the wild and artificially set against each other for pleasing effect by the Children of the Woods.

 There is war poetry that they write about their enemies who might otherwise be friends, share a drink, see sunsets glow and so on.